davidkirwan/cloaked-octo-ninja/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+For LICENCE information see COPYING file in the repository root directory.

     .
     |-- apps/
     |   |-- 4chan-crawler